 Use cane sugar instead of brown sugar.
 Cane sugar contains enzymes rich in alpha hydroxy acids, which help reduce fine lines and wrinkles.
 Don't use sugar cane if you have acne.

 Use 1/2 to 1 teaspoon pure vanilla extract (yes, the stuff you use in cakes) if you don't have Vanilla essential oil - MUCH cheaper!

-for other ingredients.
+My favorite supplier for aromatherapy recipe ingredients like carrier oils and vegetable glycerin is Mountain Rose Herbs.
+Their prices are excellent and their quality is good.
 Here's some quick links to the stuff you'll need for this brown sugar body scrub recipe.